readysetmark/WealthPulse/Readme.md

 Phase 2 Implementation (Commodities)
 ----------------------

+### Objective

+*	Add support for investments (ie, multiple commodities) on balance and register reports
+*	Provide "real" and "book value" lines on the Net Worth chart
+*	Additional investment reports such as overall portfolio return and return by investment
+*	Additional expenses reports such as burn rate

 2014/06/11
 I've prototyped it out enough now that I think what I want to do is make sure I can get current prices for commodities and then for the balance sheet, it would look something like: